spotify/scio/README.md

 You can execute the examples locally from SBT.
 By default pipelines will be executed using the `DirectPipelineRunner` and local filesystem will be used for input and output.

-The `-Dbigquery.project=<BILLING_PROJECT>` argument is required to compile the typed BigQuery example since it triggers BigQuery requests at compile time.
+The `-Dbigquery.project=<BILLING_PROJECT>` argument is required to compile the typed BigQuery example since the underlying macro makes BigQuery requests at compile time.

 ```
 neville@localhost scio $ sbt -Dbigquery.project=<BILLING_PROJECT>